 Here is a sketch of our example creature.
 It has an internal skeleton and birdlike feet, reptilian eyes to see with, and antennae that can detect scent and air vibrations.
-To pierce plants and drink their sap it has a hard tubular mouth , while it uses openings on its neck to breathe.
-It has a long reptilian tail and a crest on its head to make it more interesting.
-Notice that these traits are not very specific.
-That is because we are creating a more generic version of our final creature; the final details have yet to be added.
+To pierce plants and drink

 TIP: If you're having trouble coming up with ideas, take inspiration from real animals, living and extinct.
-Cambrian life is particularly alien and can be good inspiration for more surreal creatures.
+Cambrian life is particularly alien and can be good inspiration for more surreal creatures. cided on at the beginning.
+Look over what you have and make minor changes; the shape of the eyes, the length of the legs, give it some colours - for camouflage or otherwise.